cargilgar/Smart-Alarm-using-tinyML/README.md

 ## Disclaimer

 The main objective of this project is purely for research.
-All components listed here as well as code or documentation are prototype-wise and no meant to be commercialzed.
+All components listed here as well as code or documentation are prototype-wise and not meant to be commercialzed.

 It is also worth mentioning that the authors of the project are not experts in the field, thus non-accurate use of terminology or information may be foreseen.
 Additionally, constructive feedback and suggestions for improvement will be always welcome.